-Plasma and Induction lighting is similar to fluorescent, metal halide and high pressure sodium lamps because they use noble gases and rare earth elements to produce light.
-Light Emitting Plasma lights work by using radio frequency energy into an electrodeless quartz bulb which is driven by a solid state power amplifier.
-The process involves three basic steps to create light: a quartz bulb filled with metal halides, sits in a ceramic resonant cavity.
-The ceramic cavity called a puck is powered by an amplifier which in turn creates an electric field in the center of the bulb which ionizes the gases to create a purple glow.
+Plasma and induction lighting are similar to fluorescent, metal halide and high pressure sodium lamps because they use noble gases and rare earth elements to produce light.
+Light emitting plasma lights work by using radio frequency energy into an electrodeless quartz bulb which is driven by a solid state power amplifier.
+The process involves three basic steps to create light: a quartz bulb filled with metal halides which sits in a ceramic resonant cavity.
+The ceramic cavity called a puck is powered by an amplifier which in turn creates an electric field in the center of the bulb.
+This ionizes the gases to create a purple glow.
 The ionized gases become hot which in turn evaporates the metal halide materials, creating bright plasma light.

-In a nut shell, you have a typical metal halide quartz bulb, but instead of it being powered by ballast, it is powered by a solid state source.
-For sure these new plasma light sources far out perform typical metal halide lamps but are far from out preforming LED’s both environmentally and economically.
+In a nut shell, you have a typical metal halide quartz bulb, but instead of it being powered by a ballast, it is powered by a solid state source.
+These new plasma light sources far out perform typical metal halide lamps, but are far from out preforming LEDs both environmentally and economically.

-Many manufacturers of Plasma or Induction lighting heavily promote the green energy aspect of their lighting, but are they truly a green?
-The ionized gases used in Plasma Emitting Lighting are made up of noble gases.
+Many manufacturers of plasma or induction lighting heavily promote the green energy aspect of their lighting, but are they truly a green solution?
+The ionized gases used in plasma emitting lighting are made up of noble gases.
 Noble gases make up a group of chemical elements with similar properties and under standard conditions they are odorless, colorless, monatomic gases.
 There are six basic noble gases and they are Helium, Neon, Argon, Krypton, Xenon and Radon.
 Krypton and Xenon are two of the rarest elements found on earth.
 One or combinations of these gases are used to produce light.
-Both Induction and Plasma still contain mercury a known environmental pollutant.
-Does that sound like an environmentally friendly solution?
+Both induction and plasma still contain mercury, a known environmental pollutant.
+Does that sound like an environmentally friendly solution to you?